SimonAlling/userscript-proxy/README.md

 If the `@downloadURL` approach is not possible, for one reason or the other, it is a good idea to be aware of this issue, and to take appropriate action such as [minifying](minification) userscripts and adding suitable ignore rules.

-## Functionality
+## Userscript compatibility

 UP supports (a subset of) the [Greasemonkey metadata syntax](metadata).
-No adaptation of userscripts should be required.
+No adaptation of plain JavaScript userscripts should be required.
 These directives are supported:

   * `@name`
   * `@version`